amr-elzahar/comparison/README.md

 2. **Chef:** Supports pull approache.
 3. **Puppet:** Supports pull approache as well.

 **12) Tool Capabilities:** Each tool has its own capabilities.
-Hers are some these capabilities for each tool:
+Hers are some of these capabilities for each tool:

 1. **Ansible:** Offers Continuous delivery, app deployment, infrastructure automation (IaC).
 2. **Chef:** Offers Continuous delivery, infrastructure automation (IaC), Securty and compliance.